CHAPTER Rev 300 BUSINESS PROFITS TAX

 (i) Business organizations utilizing combined reporting shall:

-(1) Determine the property includible in the property factor after having eliminated all of the inter group activity; and
+(1) Determine the property includible in the property factor after having eliminated all of the inter-group activity; and

 (2) Eliminate any intergroup profits from the valuation of property included in the property apportionment factor.

-(j) The beginning and ending average value of owned property shall be used for the property factor unless material distortions of the factor are caused by:
+(j) The beginning and ending average value of owned property shall be used for the property factor unless material distortions of the property factor are caused by:

 (1) Fluctuations in values existing during the period; or